Definition Guide Irish law and best practice

 Penalties 15

 Under the Safety, Health and Welfare at Work Act 2005, summary conviction can attract fines up to €5,000 and 12 months imprisonment.
 On indictment, fines climb to €3,000,000 and up to 2 years imprisonment.
-Fire Authority inspectors can also serve Improvement Notices, Prohibition Notices and On-the-Spot Fines of €1,000.
+Under the Fire Services Acts, inspectors can also serve fire safety notices and, where the danger is serious, close premises.

 Get your Fire Warden Certificate.